Launch of Men's Staff Network

 The Men’s Staff Network will provide a space for colleagues to celebrate the positive contributions and achievements of men; raise awareness of the issues affecting men and boys and the associated impacts on wider society and offer opportunities for formal and informal networking and mentoring.

-What is International Men’s Day?
+International Men’s Day

 International Men’s Day is an annual international event (19 November) that highlights the experiences and challenges affecting men and boys.
 It encourages conversations about men’s mental and physical health, positive male role models and gender equality, recognising that inclusion is a collective effort that benefits people of all genders.

-Our Pro-Vice-Chancellor Student Experience, Professor Phil Vickerman discusses the importance of a space for these positive conversations
+Our Pro-Vice-Chancellor Student Experience, Professor Phil Vickerman discusses the importance of a space for these positive conversations.

 As part of the launch of the Men’s Staff Network, Diversity and Inclusion Manager, Phil Bakstad caught up with Professor Phil Vickerman (PVC Student Experience) to discuss the importance of positive conversations around male health and wellbeing and the benefits that providing a dedicated network for male staff will bring to the wider LJMU community.